-Here are ten alternatives to Twitch, listed in order of popularity:
+Here are eight alternatives to Twitch, listed in order of popularity and video quality:

 YouTube Gaming is a streaming platform owned by Google.
 It’s very popular among gamers and has a large community of viewers and streamers.
 The main downside to YouTube Gaming is that it requires more equipment than other platforms as the content leans heavily into video games.
 You’ll need a good quality webcam and microphone in addition to your streaming PC.